brotkrueml/twig-codehighlight/README.md

 {{ "<?php echo 'test'; ?>" | codehighlight(language="php", showLineNumbers=true, startWithLineNumber=11) }}
 ```

-This adds a `<span data-line-number="x">` to each line, where `x` is the increasing line number.
+This adds a `<span data-line-number="x">...</span>` to each line, where `x` is the increasing line number.

-You can the use the following CSS to display the line number:
+You can then use a CSS rule to display the line number, for example:

 ```css
 code [data-line-number]::before {